marina601/scooter-circle/README.md

    -  At the bottom of the page I have used a carousel to display the products to the user with an automated slide to the next item to enhance the user experience.

    - Footer:
-   - Removed affiliate disclaimer link, this could possible implemented in the future once the affiliate is secured.
+   - Removed affiliate disclaimer link, this could be implemented in the future once the affiliate is secured.
 Also added a note in the terms and conditions about affiliate links

    - View Product Page:
-   - Removed the link 'Shop' from the card and added the link to view_product.html to encourage the user to view the full details of the product together with user reviews before decifding on a purchase.
+   - Removed the link 'Shop' from the card and added the link to view_product.html to encourage the user to view the full details of the product together with user reviews before deciding on a purchase.

    - Header:
    - Did not like the look of the logo in the header, due to its design the logo was giving too much padding to the bottom of the navbar.
 When resizing the logo, the text was too small and would not stand out and have poor contrast.
 Therefore decided to use the name of the site and logo for the favicon icon only.